ZehuaZhang/web-app-freight-marketplace-frontend/README.md

 For applications, clicking an offer or a job directly applied to, or cancelled from My Jobs, since we don't really have api to call.
 Applications persist when reopeninig the browser via local storage.

 Offer fetch count is guaranteed to be exact 3 offers for following 3 cases, i.e. initial rendering, clicking Show More, & choosing Sorting Type.
-Offer fetch would retry 3 times when server errors occurs.
+Offer fetch would retry 3 times when server errors occur.
 Fetch status are added to Footer to show status of the fetch, i.e. Not Started, Loading, Retrying Complete.

 Main app is designed with hidden scroll bar, and would scroll to top when a new sorting, i.e. either sort type or sort order is clicked.
 Animations and transitions added on all user interactions.
 Header, Footer, 2 Sortings components are sticky.